singleron-RD/CeleScope/docs/vdj_full_len/annotation.md

 `--debug` If this argument is used, celescope may output addtional file for debugging.

-`--barcode_dic` 10X barcode correspond sgr barcode.
+`--barcode_dict` 10X barcode correspond sgr barcode.